Vietnam.vn - Nền tảng quảng bá Việt Nam

 The living room with dense bookshelves.
 Photo: NGUYEN TRANG

 Since childhood, Mr. Long has been attached to books.
 In the 1990s, when he started working, he began collecting documents.
-Although he studied medicine, with a passion for culture and history, he gradually nurtured the joy of reading books, seeing it as a way to expand his knowledge and satisfy his passion for collecting books.
+Although he studied medicine, with a passion for culture and history, he gradually nurtured the joy of reading books, seeing it as a way to expand his knowledge and satisfy his passion for book collecting.

 Mr. Long clearly distinguishes between “playing with books” and “reading books”.
-He said that in 2012, after printing “Ve noi thu hien” (Returning to the book room) about “playing with books” signed by Tran Trong Cat Tuong, he thought of a book about “reading books” signed by his real name Nguyen Duy Long, the story of reading books is more serious than “playing” and that is how the book “Noi dat thu trai” was born.
+He said that in 2012, after printing “Ve noi thu hien” (Returning to the library) about “playing with books” signed by Tran Trong Cat Tuong, he thought of a book about “reading books” signed by his real name Nguyen Duy Long, the matter of reading books is more serious than “playing” and that is how the book “Noi dat thu trai” was born.

 Mr. Long holding the book he wrote.
 Photo: NGUYEN TRANG

 He shared: “During his lifetime, my father secretly hoped and often encouraged his children to write.
 And I used to remind my younger siblings to spend some time writing.”
 When printing the book “Following the footsteps of a letter boy,” he wrote, “leisurely wandering in the blue sky and white clouds, far away, my father must be satisfied.”
-From a person who reads and enjoys books to writing books is a long journey.
+From a person who read and played with books to writing books is a long journey.

-Talking about the more than 1,000-page “Dictionary of Hematology and Blood Transfusion” published by Da Nang Publishing House, he said: “It took many years of hard work to complete this book.”
+Talking about the “Dictionary of Hematology and Blood Transfusion” with more than 1,000 pages published by Da Nang Publishing House, he said: “It took many years of hard work to complete this book.”
 The dictionary includes about 12,000 clearly defined Vietnamese medical terms, with a Vietnamese-English-French comparison section.

 Mr. Long still pursues his passion and continues to collect many books, inspiring the younger generation.
 Photo: NGUYEN TRANG